orta/vscode-twoslash-queries/README.md

 You write `// ^?` anywhere in a source file (with whitespace before, between and middle being whatever) all that matters is the alignment of the `^`.

+Alternatively, you can use the `"TwoSlash Query: Insert Below"` command from the Command Palette or assign a keyboard shortcut to it (default: `Ctrl+K 6` on Windows, `Cmd+K 6` on Mac).

 You can see here it in use a few times:

 <img src="./vscode-twoslash.png" />